 Ride1Up has long been focused on commuter-style ebikes, a strategy that has paid off for the company.
 But how many commuter models can you really offer?
 The answer is a lot if you check out the full Ride1Up lineup.
 With the brand new Ride1Up Cafe Cruiser electric bike, they are offering something that resembles pieces of their other models, but also adds comfort and more cargo capability.
 It’s different, but a bit of the same in some respects.
-Here is our Cafe Cruiser review.
+Check out our Cafe Cruiser video review below or read on for our written review.

 Pricing and Availability

 The Cafe Cruiser is currently priced at the promotional price of $1,595 which in our opinion is a great deal when you look at the specs.
 And that’s really not surprising since Ride1Up is very much focused on being an ebike brand where you get a lot for the money.

 The Ride1Up Cafe Cruiser was announced on December 16, 2021, and bikes are already on their way to the United States.
 Shipping is estimated for customers who preorder are the end of January or February.
 As with all things logistics these days, it’s better to set your expectations for a later arrival.

 The downtube where the battery is integrated shares a similar same design as the immensely popular 700 Series (see our Ride1Up 700 series review here).
 Apart from that, the frame geometry is quite different.
 The Cafe Cruiser has a slightly pedal forward design and both the high step model and step through model are offered with swept back handlebars.
 This will offer a more comfortable upright riding position and makes the Cafe Cruiser the most comfortable to ride ebike in the Ride1Up fleet.
 There is also a Mozo front suspension fork with a lockout that offers 80 mm of travel.